learning-paths/pathway-clojure/README.md

-# Learn Clojure
+# Clojure for All

-A curated path toward Clojure mastery.
+A curated path toward Clojure proficiency.

 ## Welcome!